wildfly-extras/creaper/CONTRIBUTING.md

 Creaper uses Maven for build.
 Some build dependencies are only present in the JBoss.org Maven repository, so it's recommended to [configure Maven to use the JBoss Repository](https://developer.jboss.org/wiki/MavenGettingStarted-Developers).
+You can use custom `settings.xml` where the repository is configured already.
+The file is located in the project root directory and can be activated by providing `-s` Maven parameter (`mvn -s settings.xml ...`).

 For testing, the Surefire Maven plugin is used and the tests that need a running application server use Arquillian.
 This means that it's enough to run